 - Guide for Counsel in Cases to be Argued (October Term 2021)

 - Supreme Court Press Release: April Oral Argument Session (4/11/22)

-The Court will hear all oral arguments scheduled for the October, November, and December sessions in the Courtroom.
+The Court will hear all oral arguments scheduled for the January and February sessions in the Courtroom.
 Courtroom access will be limited to the Justices, essential Court personnel, counsel in the scheduled cases, and journalists with full-time press credentials issued by the Supreme Court.
 Out of concern for the health and safety of the public and Supreme Court employees, the Courtroom sessions will not be open to the public.
 The Court will continue to closely monitor public health guidance in determining plans.
-The Court anticipates providing a live audio feed of the October, November, and December oral arguments.
-Additional details regarding the live audio feed will be provided in the coming weeks.
+The Court will provide a live audio feed of the January and February oral arguments.
+A link to the live audio feed will be available on the homepage of the Court's website.
 The Court building remains open for official business only and closed to the public until further notice.

 - Order Rescinding Prior COVID Orders Subject to Clarifications

 - Clerk's Office COVID-19 Guidance (July 19, 2021)